acruikshank/chat.os/README.md

 body of a comment if no message is provided.
 The contents of message may be explicitly specified by passing an object as the message parameter.

+All messags will be saved to the room by default.
+If you would like to broadcast a message to the room that should not be saved (say, information about what a user is doing right now or individual game events), add `persist:false` to the message.

 ### addInputHandler

 ```javascript